Anirudh-Arya-AA/Vityarthi-project/README.md

 # Anirudh Arya
 # 25BAI11192
 Movie Guessing Game CLI
-Overview of the Project
-This project is a simple, Command-Line Interface (CLI) game designed to test a player's knowledge of movie titles.
-The player inputs a list of movies, chooses a difficulty level, and then attempts to guess the titles after some letters have been obscured by a placeholder character.
-The game tracks scores, tracks streaks, and includes a point-deducting hint system.

-Features
-Custom Knowledge Base: The game begins by letting the user input a list of movies (the knowledge base).

-Difficulty Scaling: The amount of obfuscation (hidden letters) is adjusted based on the chosen difficulty (Easy, Medium, Hard).

-Score Multipliers: Difficulty choice affects the points earned for a correct guess.

-Hint System: Players can type HINT to reveal a random hidden letter, which costs 5 points.

-Persistence: The game runs continuously, allowing the player to play multiple rounds until they choose to QUIT or type 'n' to stop playing.

-Statistics Tracking: The final score, total rounds played, correct guesses, and best streak are displayed upon quitting.

-Technologies/Tools Used
-Programming Language: Python 3.x

-Standard Libraries:

-random: Used for selecting random movies and choosing which letters to obscure or reveal for hints.

-time: Used for small delays to enhance the user experience (UX) pacing.

-Steps to Install & Run the Project
-This project uses only Python's standard library and requires no external installation.

-Save the Code: Copy the code into a file named movie_game.py.

-Run from Terminal: Open your terminal or command prompt, navigate to the directory where you saved the file, and execute the following command:

-Bash

-python movie_game.py
-Instructions for Testing
-Follow these steps to ensure all major features of the game are functioning correctly:

-Initial Setup:

-When prompted for movies, enter a short list, e.g., Jaws, Aliens, Terminator.

-When prompted for the placeholder, try entering a different character, like #.

-Difficulty Test: Select 3 for Hard difficulty (to ensure max obfuscation).

-Gameplay Loop Test:

-The game should display >>> ROUND 1 <<<.

-Test Guessing: Guess one of the movies correctly (e.g., Aliens).
-Verify the score increases and streak starts.

-Test Hint Cost: Play the next round.
-Type HINT.
-Verify the score decreases by 5 points and one hidden character is revealed.

-Test Error Messages: Type an invalid difficulty choice (e.g., 9) and verify the message ?? try again appears.

-Test Failures: Attempt to guess a movie wrong three times.
-Verify the round ends with the message no tries left and streak resets to 0.

-Exit Test: When asked again? (y/n):, type n.
-Verify the FINAL STATS screen appears before the program exits with ok done.
+ Overview of the ProjectThis project is a Command-Line Interface (CLI) game designed to test and improve movie trivia knowledge.
+It serves two main purposes: to provide an accessible, customizable source of entertainment for casual users, and to act as a clear, practical demonstration of fundamental Object-Oriented Programming (OOP) principles in Python.
+The application manages session state (score, streaks) and implements algorithmic logic for title obfuscation and hinting without requiring any external dependencies.✨ Key FeaturesThe game offers dynamic and interactive features:Custom Knowledge Base: Users define the game content by inputting a dynamic list of movies (the "Knowledge Base") at the start of each session.Dynamic Difficulty: Players select from Easy, Medium, or Hard settings.
+This choice dictates the percentage of letters hidden in the title and applies a corresponding score multiplier.Point-Deducting Hint System: Players can type the keyword HINT during gameplay to reveal one hidden letter, which results in a fixed 5-point deduction from their current score.Score and Streak Tracking: The system accurately tracks the total score across all rounds, the number of rounds played, and maintains a counter for the player's longest consecutive correct guess streak.Case-Insensitive Input: Guesses are normalized (made case-insensitive) to ensure capitalization or minor spacing errors do not prevent a correct answer.🛠️ Technologies/Tools UsedThe project is built for maximum accessibility and portability, relying only on standard Python libraries.CategoryItemDescriptionLanguagePython 3.xThe core programming language used.LibrariesrandomUsed for selecting movies and determining which letters to hide.LibrariestimeA standard library used for any necessary timing or delays (often used for user experience).ArchitectureObject-Oriented (OOP)Built around a class (e.g., MovieGame) to manage session state and game logic.⬇️ Steps to Install & Run the ProjectSince the project uses only standard libraries, installation is minimal.Save the Code: Copy the entire Python script and save it locally as a file named movie_game.py.Open Terminal: Open your operating system's terminal or command prompt.Navigate: Navigate to the directory where you saved movie_game.py.Execute the Script: Run the following command to start the game:Bashpython movie_game.py
+🧪 Instructions for TestingFollow these steps to quickly verify the core gameplay mechanics and features:Start the Game: Run the script using python movie_game.py.Setup & Customization Test:Input a list of 3-4 movies when prompted (e.g., Jaws, Aliens, Predator).Select difficulty 3 (Hard) to test the highest score multiplier and obfuscation level.Hint System Test:When the first mystery title appears, type HINT.Verify: 5 points are deducted from the score, and one hidden letter is revealed in the title.Score Multiplier Test:Correctly guess the next movie.Verify: The score increases significantly due to the Hard difficulty's score multiplier.Exit Test:After the round, when prompted Play again? (y/n):, type n.Verify: The FINAL STATS screen appears, and the script terminates successfully.

 <img width="866" height="507" alt="Screenshot 2025-11-24 000502" src="https://github.com/user-attachments/assets/8e0d103f-bfec-4000-962f-e93022abed08" />
 <img width="867" height="607" alt="Screenshot 2025-11-24 000526" src="https://github.com/user-attachments/assets/203b5bae-4111-4c54-b85e-42af4f86390b" />